shivannis/xandr-docs-public/xandr-docs/articles/data-science-toolkit/custom-model-service.md

 ---
 title : Custom Model Service
-description : The Custom Model service lets you add and maintain custom predictive models (decision trees) for use in campaigns. ms.custom : data-science
+description : Learn how the Custom Model service lets you add and maintain custom predictive models (decision trees) for use in campaigns. ms.custom : data-science
 ---